osalvador/tePLSQL/README.md

 You can also use explicit DECLARE blocks within the `<% ... %>` delimiters that are explained in "Specifying executable statements in a tePLSQL template".
 These declarations are only visible to the BEGIN/END block that follows them.

-To make things easier to maintain, keep all your directives and declarations near the beginning of a PL/SQL server page.
+To make things easier to maintain, keep all your directives and declarations near the beginning of a PL/SQL server template.

 #### Syntax
 ```plsql